-These Chai Spiced Sugar Cookies are soft, chewy, and packed with cozy fall spices.
+These Spiced Chai Cookies are soft, chewy, and packed with cozy fall spices.
 Filled with warm flavors and easy to make, this simple cookie recipe will quickly become your new favorite homemade treat!

 If you’ve read my About Gayle page, then you know that I’m addicted to chai lattes.
 I can still remember the first time I had a chai latte, and nope, it wasn’t from Starbuck’s!